dstroud/dreamsequence_dev/README.md

 ## Chord sequencer
 *Grid-based chord pattern sequencer.*
-- The chord pattern sequencer is the heart of Dreamsequence, always broadcasting an "active" chord that the rest of Dreamsequence uses to create sequences and harmonies.
+- The chord sequencer broadcasts the "active" chord which downstream components (Seqs 1-3, MIDI/CV Harmonizers) can use to transform their sequences.
-- The active chord can be sent to an output for playback (MIDI, Norns engine, i2c, etc...) or it can be muted.
-- Chord patterns are references to chord degrees (I-VII) across two octaves.
-If you're not a music theory nerd, this just means that the palette of chords that Grid offers will always sound nice together and we can change the mood of the song by simply switching to a different mode which will change all the chords for us and cascade those changes to everything else using the active chord.
+- Optionally, the active chord can shaped with various parameters (voicing, inversion, note-thinning, strumming) and played directly.
+- Chord patterns entered on Grid are references to chord degrees (I-VII) for a given song key (scale and root, as defined in the SONG view).
+In this way, changing the song's scale will result in different chords for the same Grid pattern.
+In addition to triads, alternate chord types and user-defined chords are available.
-- 4 chord patterns (A, B, C, D) can be saved then switched between in a quantized manner using Grid (sort of like Ableton Live's Session mode) or the Arranger.
+- 4 chord patterns (A, B, C, D) can be saved and switched between manually or with the Arranger.
-- New patterns and some basic song/engine randomizations can be procedurally generated by holding down the Chord view key on Grid (last column, row 7/15) and pressing K3.
-Or hold rows 7/15 and 8/16 then press K3 to generate Chords and Seq together.
-- See the [Chord](https://github.com/dstroud/dreamsequence/blob/main/README.md#chord-menu) menu documentation for more details.
+- See the [Chord Grid interface](TODO) and [Chord menus](https://github.com/dstroud/dreamsequence/blob/main/README.md#chord-menu) documentation for more details.

-## Seq (sequencer/arp)
+## Sequencers 1-3
-*Three Grid-based monophonic pattern sequencers/arpeggiators*
+*Three Grid-based pattern sequencers/arpeggiators*
-- Seqs can be configured as a chord-based arpeggiator, step sequencer, or various hybrids of the two.
+- Seqs can be configured as chord-based arpeggiators, step sequencers, or various hybrids of the two.
+Sequences may be monophonic or polyphonic.
+- Each column on the Seq grid pattern represents a note as determined by the `NOTE` parameter.
+These can be notes from the active chord, the song scale, chromatic notes, drum kit mode, or one of 8 custom note masks per song scale.
-- New patterns and some basic engine randomizations can be procedurally generated by holding down the Seq view key on Grid (last column, row 8/16) and pressing K3.
-Or hold rows 7/15 and 8/16 then press K3 to generate Chord and Seq patterns together.
+- New patterns can be generated by holding down the Seq view key on Grid (last column, row 8/16) and pressing K2.
+Or hold rows 7/15 and 8/16 then press K2 to generate Chord and Seq patterns together.
-- See the [Seq](https://github.com/dstroud/dreamsequence/blob/main/README.md#seq-menu) menu documentation for more details.
+- See the [Seq Grid interface](TODO) and [Seq menus](https://github.com/dstroud/dreamsequence/blob/main/README.md#seq-menu) documentation for more details.

 ## MIDI Harmonizer
-*Note reprocessor for chords, sequences, arpeggios, whatever*
+*MIDI note transformer suitable for chords, sequences, and arpeggios.*
 - Transforms incoming MIDI to play notes from the selected chord or mode.
-- Ideas:
+- Examples:
   - Turn a synced step sequencer into a chord-aware secondary arpeggio, melody, bassline, etc...
+  - Pass through a drum pad/sequencer to trigger virtual percussion voices.
-  - Improvise with a MIDI controller in a live performance (no dud notes!).
+  - Improvise with a MIDI controller for live performances.
-  - Use a looping MIDI clip from a synced DAW to generate more complex chord voicings and timings (e.g. adding some swing).
+  - Use a looping MIDI clip from a synced DAW for off-the-grid timing.
-- See the [MIDI Harmonizer](https://github.com/dstroud/dreamsequence/blob/main/README.md#midi-harmonizer-menu) menu documentation for more details.
+- See the [MIDI Harmonizer menus](https://github.com/dstroud/dreamsequence/blob/main/README.md#midi-harmonizer-menu) documentation for more details.

 ## CV Harmonizer
-*Magical sample and hold + quantizer + chord/mode remapping (requires Crow)*
+*Sample and hold + quantizer/transformer (requires Crow)*
-- A trigger received at Crow input 2 will sample the voltage at input 1 and use this to play a notes from the selected chord or mode.
+- A trigger received at Crow input 2 will sample the voltage at input 1 and use this to play a note using a number of transformation options.
-- Alternately, voltage sampling can be triggered on a fixed schedule using the Trigger setting.
+- Alternately, voltage sampling can be triggered on a fixed clock using the `Trigger` setting.
 - Rests can be inserted by enabling the "Auto-rest" menu option and triggering the same voltage repeatedly within a chord step.
-- Ideas:
+- Examples:
-  - Process CV from your eurorack sequencer then send it back out via Crow outputs 1-2, like a chord quantizer.
+  - Process CV from a eurorack sequencer then send it back out via Crow outputs 1-2.
   - Turn LFOs, function generators, S&H modules, etc... into sequencers.
-  - Use trigger/clock/voltage sources for novel sequence timing or to inject some chaos into a merged output.
+  - Use trigger/clock/voltage sources for novel sequence timing or to inject chaos into a merged sequence.
-- See the [CV Harmonizer](https://github.com/dstroud/dreamsequence/blob/main/README.md#cv-harmonizer-menu) menu documentation for more details.
+- See the [CV Harmonizer menus](https://github.com/dstroud/dreamsequence/blob/main/README.md#cv-harmonizer-menu) documentation for more details.

 ## Arranger
-*Like a DAW but [worse/better]*
+*Chord pattern arranger and Event manager for automation*
 - Sequences playback of chord patterns (A, B, C, D) and is the entry point to the Event Editor.

-- Events set, increment, randomize, or incite parameters to "wander" throughout your arrangement, with clamping or wrapping value ranges and probability control.
+- Events set, increment, randomize, or incite parameters to "wander" throughout an arrangement, with clamping or wrapping value ranges and probability control.
 Events can be used like rudimentary DAWesque automation lanes or they can be used more sparingly to reconfigure your patch at certain key points in your arrangement.
+Events can also be used to control NB voices, directly output triggers/gates/CV via Crow, and send MIDI bank/program changes to connected devices.
+- See the [Arranger Grid interface](TODO) and [Events Grid interface](TODO) documentation for more details.

 ---